TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/index.rst

    recommendations section <https://packaging.python.org/guides/tool-recommendations/>`__
    in the Python Packaging User Guide for more information.

-This document describes the Python Distribution Utilities ("Distutils") from the module developer's point of view, describing the underlying capabilities that ``setuptools`` builds on to allow Python developers to make Python modules and extensions readily available to a wider audience.
+This document describes the Python Distribution Utilities ("Distutils") kutoka the module developer's point of view, describing the underlying capabilities that ``setuptools`` builds on to allow Python developers to make Python modules and extensions readily available to a wider audience.